Confined Space Safety

 Confined space safety is the practice of ensuring safe work conditions in fully or partially enclosed areas such as manholes, pipelines, boilers, utility vaults, and storage bins.
 Confined space safety precautions should be undertaken accordingly to comply with health and safety regulations and prevent work-related injuries, illnesses, or even deaths.

-What is a Confined Space?
+What is Confined Space?

 NIOSH Confined Space

-Based on the definition of the National Institute for Occupational Safety and Health (NIOSH), a confined space refers to a space that, by design, has limited openings for entry and exit, unfavorable natural ventilation which could contain or produce dangerous air contaminants, and which is not intended for continuous worker occupancy.
+Based on the definition of the National Institute for Occupational Safety and Health (NIOSH), a confined space refers to a space that, by design, has limited openings for entry and exit, unfavorable natural ventilation which could contain or produce dangerous air contaminants, and is not intended for continuous worker occupancy.

 While OSHA enforces regulations, NIOSH provides research-based recommendations to prevent work-related injuries.
 Therefore, it is empirical that NIOSH includes the element of “unfavorable natural ventilation” in its definition of a confined space.